 - Program organisation structure

 But a health check is not a cure.
 It is crucial to understand this.

-It scales the problem, highlights areas for change and proposes answers.
+It scales the problem, highlights areas for acceleration and change and proposes answers.

 Making the actual changes is tough, time consuming and expensive.
 There is no genie in the bottle, no matter how magically companies might want to patch up the destruction.